-Targeted Remediation is only available if more than one lesson has been selected when building the question bank.
+Targeted Remediation is only available if more than one lesson has been selected for assignment.

 When the assessment is complete, Education Perfect will automatically recommend students lessons on which the test was based, in which they did poorly, to revise.
 This works best for quick tests which are based on a broad question bank (for example 4-5 lessons which all cover the same topic) and ask a subset of questions from the lessons.